DCAN-Labs/cdni-brain/docs/training-nnunet.md

     </p>
 </div>

-This page provides the code on how to train nnunet.
+This page provides the code on how to train nnUNet manually and an automated version linked at the bottom of the page.
 You will need to grab [a srun](slurm-params.md#srun) to run these commands.
 You will also need to [load the labwide miniconda environment](miniconda.md) and activate the SynthSeg conda environment.

 Create min/maxes (hard coded paths):